mrath/mobile_robot_simulator/README.md

 ## laser_scanner_simulator_node
 Does raytracing on an available occupancy grid map, using [1].
 Optionally includes the noise model from [2] and applies it on the ranges.
+Default laser parameters are those of a Sick S300 laser range scanner.

 ### Publications
 - `/scan` (sensor_msgs/LaserScan) - simulated laser scan, constructed by raytracing the occupancy grid map